kerstinlovisa/ttalps/README.md

 ## Setup of virtual invironment

 - For running the code with all necessary libraries, run with python3 venv as:

-`python3 -m venv ttalps`
-- For invironment name ttalps, in the ttalps directory.
+`python3 -m venv ttalps`.
+For invironment name ttalps, in the ttalps directory.

-`source bin/activate`
+- Activate: `source bin/activate`

-`pip install -r requirements.txt`
+- Download libraries: `pip install -r requirements.txt`
-- To deactivate `deactive`.
+- Deactivate `deactive`.

 ## Structure of the code